jly02/RacheAAN/README.md

   $ cd RacheAAN/src
   ```
 2. Run `git submodule init`, and then `git submodule update`.
 This will install vcpkg, which is required to build this repository.
-3. Run `cmake .` to setup the project, and `make` to build and/or run tests.
+3. Run `cmake .` to setup the project, and `make` to build the repository and/or run tests.
 4. A benchmarking executable is provided.
 To run this, simply use `./bin/benchmarks`.